-West Knoxville Chiropractic - Shoulder Pain
+West Knoxville Medical and Chiropractic - Shoulder Pain

 The complex ball-and-socket joint known as the shoulder allows people to perform a wide range of activities.
 Sewing, typing, throwing a ball, completing a chin-up and many other daily activities require the use of the shoulder.
 However, its very complexity and utility make the shoulder more susceptible to pain and injury than many other joints in the body.
-If you have shoulder pain, you should consider seeking out a chiropractor for treatment, such as West Knoxville Chiropractic.
+If you have shoulder pain, you should consider seeking out a chiropractor for treatment, such as West Knoxville Medical and Chiropractic.

 Shoulder Anatomy and Shoulder Pain